-2.7.2 Compatibility of the CO2 with Subsurface Fluids and Minerals

-Interactions between carbon dioxide and the formation brine and matrix materials in the subsurface can be categorized as those that occur during the period of injection or immediately following injection, and those that occur over the long term of carbon dioxide storage.
-While interactions occurring during injection and in the early phase of carbon dioxide sequestration can be directly studied and evaluated, the longer-term interactions over tens to hundreds of years can only be evaluated through modeling and other forms of prediction.
+2.7.2 Compatibility of the CO2 with Subsurface Fluids and Minerals interactions occurring during injection and in the early phase of carbon dioxide sequestration can be directly studied and evaluated, the longer-term interactions over tens to hundreds of years can only be evaluated through modeling and other forms of prediction.
 In general, geologic materials are not overly reactive, or very slowly reactive, with acids such as carbonic acid.
-Carbonic acid (H2CO3) is a weak acid that dissociates into a proton (H+ cation) and a bicarbonate ion (HCO3- anion).
+Carbonic acid (H_2CO_3) is a weak acid that dissociates into a proton (H^+ cation) and a bicarbonate ion (HCO_3^- anion).